-Since the organization aspires to make their own behaviour change framework an evidenced based tool, the ROLi is anchored on the organization's SELF strategic framework formulated in 2012 as a practical and evidence-based method in promoting a health-oriented approach for behavior change and crises intervention.
-The framework zooms on four core programs on Survivorship, Entrepreneurship, Leadership and Fellowship with the belief that positive change can only happen, sustained and rolled-out through empowerment and transformation of the individual and the peer group where s/he belongs with the help of available social assets in the community.
+Since the organization aspires to make their own behaviour change framework an evidenced based tool, the ROLi is anchored on the organization's SELF strategic framework formulated in 2012 during the 2013-2015 strategic planning that promote a victim-centered and community-driven approach for crises intervention, behavior change and empowerment.
+Blending four interconnected foundations; Survivorship, Entrepreneurship, Leadership and Fellowship has been framed in the belief that empowerment starts from the self and can only happen, sustained, and rolled-out through these four areas for the victim and the peer group where s/he belongs and with the help of available social assets in the community

 - Survivorship: I Take Responsibility - aimed at developing competent change communicators who inculcates a sense of accountability toward own and peers' behavior through the maintenance of the change they have developed through the years and through meaningful enggement in activities that restore self worth and dignity.

 - Entrepreneurship: I’m Back on My Feet - aimed at developing innovative social entrepreneurs who secure a sense of self-sufficiency in maintaining each above poverty threshold through meaningful engagement in gainful and dignified sources of industry, livelihood and mission-driven social business promoting positive social change.

 - Leadership: I Take the Lead - aimed at developing empowering leaders among the most marginalized, ostracised and neglected who establishes a sense of belonging to self and peer group who can bring out and represent voices through meaningful engagement in all aspects of decision-making in their spheres of influence.